raksa/Node.js-LAN-File-Sharing/README.md

 # Node.js-LAN-File-Sharing
-A small Node.js app designed for sharing files while on the same network.
-Especially useful when you are trying to get a file from a friend and their device has a single broken USB port.
+A small Node.js app designed for sharing files or chatting while on the same network.
+Especially useful when you are trying to get a file from a friend and their device has a single broken USB port or share clipboard.

 ## Features
 - Easy to use Drag and Drop file upload.
 - Faster than uploading to a server then downloading since you are the server.
 - Works with large files (tested with >2gb).
 - Fast loading and opening due to light weight (no library) Javascript and customized bootstrap.
+- Node user account is not required for the chat

 ## How to use
 0. Clone (or download as zip) this project from github